 Rosa's Lounge on the north side is famous for jazz, but there are scores of clubs that offer the same.
 Chicago has a vibrant theater community, with several Broadway-quality shows in town at any one time.
 The Second City troupe was a starting place for some of the nation's greatest comedy acts.

 Check out theater and musical performances at Northwestern University.
 NU has one of the nation's top-rated university theater programs.
 Tickets cost a fraction of the prices downtown.
 The campus is in Evanston, about 12 miles north of the Loop.
 At the red line El northern terminus (Howard), change to the purple line.
 If you don't want to go all the way to Evanston, Northwestern has connections with the Looking Glass Theater in Water Tower Works along N. Michigan Ave.
-Ticket prices for standard seats average about $40.

 Chicago is a cosmopolitan city, featuring hundreds of ethnic groups.
 Settlers from many nations made the city great, and it's possible to look around and swear you're in Warsaw, Beijing, Stockholm, or some other distant city.
 Look for the street festivals and sample the foods!